This website uses cookies. Learn more

 First published in Political Capital - our weekly public affairs and polling news drop.

-Phil Collins, Founder of The Draft, speechwriter to former Prime Minister Tony Blair and senior advisor to Lansons discusses the major announcements from yesterday’s King’s Speech and whether they can deliver the change Rishi Sunak needs.
+Philip Collins, Founder of The Draft, chief speechwriter to former Prime Minister Tony Blair and Senior Advisor to Lansons discusses the major announcements from yesterday’s King’s Speech and whether they can deliver the change Rishi Sunak needs.

 Phil Collins Lansons Advisor